 Some individuals may be prescribed a medication that assists in maintaining sobriety.
 These drugs, such as naltrexone, buprenorphine, or methadone, bind to the opioid receptors in the brain and dramatically reduce the effect of the substance which leads to lower levels of drug craving.
 This leads to a reduced interest in engaging in substance abuse, which can help to prevent a relapse.
 MAT can dramatically improve stability in the first year of recovery.

 One of the many benefits of a luxury couples rehab program is the range of spa-like amenities available.
 Assorted experiential activities can enhance the overall treatment experience, as well as improve mood and reduce stress levels.
 All of this “complements” the traditional psychotherapy and group therapy sessions.
-These activities include acupuncture, exercise and nutritious meals, learning mindfulness techniques, yoga classes, art therapy, therapeutic massage, recreational therapy, and equine therapy.
+These activities include acupuncture, exercise and nutritious meals, learning mindfulness techniques, yoga classes, art therapy, therapeutic massage, recreational therapy.

 Twelve-step recovery programming, or similar

 Couples rehab offers the option of a traditional 12-step group or a non 12-step program such as SMART Recovery or LifeRing.
 Local chapters allow couples in recovery to attend the meetings as a part of the rehab programming.